 Greek households have the 4th highest consumption of water per capita in Europe, at 177 liters per day, yet pay one of the lowest costs per cubic meter of water in Europe, even after adjusting for cost of living.
 What’s more, these consumption rates do not take the impact of Greece’s ever-growing tourism industry into account.

-Even without the potential impact of climate change, Greece faces a high level of water risk because it consumes over 80% of the water it produces.
+Even without the potential impact of climate change, Greece faces a high risk for a water crisis because it consumes over 80% of the water it produces.
 This places it in the top 25 countries world-wide for water stress, according to the Aqueduct Water Risk Atlas.
 The threat of water scarcity for the country was confirmed by Greece’s own 2022 Voluntary National Review on Sustainable Development Goals (SDGs).

 The Greek islands are in the front line when it comes to water stress.
 As the country enters its peak tourist season and boreholes dry up, the islands of Leros and Sifnos are already facing a state of emergency, while water reserves are at or below safe limits on Naxos, Serifos, Mykonos, Lefkada and Santorini.